Over half of EPS schools named 'model schools'

-Every Enid Public Schools site now is officially on the path to becoming a “model school” in Oklahoma.
+ENID, Okla. — Every Enid Public Schools site is officially on the path to becoming a “model school” in Oklahoma, and more than half already are there.

-Over half of Enid’s schools are considered model schools by Great Expectations, leaders from the Oklahoma-based education nonprofit announced Monday.

 Two more EPS schools have joined the seven schools already being recognized as the top-tier “model schools,” which have 90% to 100% of the teachers implementing all 17 of Great Expectations’ classroom practices daily, GE President and CEO Linda Dzialo said at EPS’ Monday board meeting.